Our work includes protected areas, selection of sites and features for designation and monitoring, and the assessment of existing designations.

 Our focus is on providing a high quality service so that our estuaries, coasts and offshore waters can be managed effectively, ensuring a long-term future for marine species and habitats around the UK and beyond.

-Our team’s strong technical knowledge of marine ecosystems ranges from littoral habitats and associated species to temperate seabed habitats, and includes very important systems such as shallow water seagrass beds, tropical reefs, deep sea coral gardens and sponge aggregations.
-Also knowledge of threats posed by non-native species to local biodiversity.
+Our team’s strong technical knowledge of marine ecosystems ranges from littoral to seabed habitats and associated species, and includes very important systems such as shallow water seagrass beds, tropical reefs, deep sea coral gardens and sponge aggregations.
+We also possess expert knowledge of threats posed by non-native species to local biodiversity.

 Our marine ecologists have a detailed knowledge of marine fauna, including protected species such as birds, marine mammals and fish, including migratory fish and shark and ray species, their habitat dependencies and the functional linkages between biotic and abiotic factors controlling their populations.